 - Designing and launching the new Cardiff School of Health Sciences Biomedical Research Laboratories (2007-2009)

 Jorge has published over 75 peer reviewed articles.
-For a full list of publications click here.

 A selection of key publications from the last ten years is shown below: